 Accounts receivable from residents, insurance companies, and governmental agencies are based on the amount that reflects the consideration to which the Community expects to be entitled in exchange for services provided.
-An allowance for uncollectible accounts is established on an aggregate basis by using historical write-off rate factors applied to unpaid accounts based on aging.
-Loss rate factors are based on historical loss experience and adjusted for economic conditions and other trends affecting the Community's ability to collect outstanding amounts.
-Uncollectible amounts are written off against the allowance for doubtful accounts in the period they are determined to be uncollectible.
-The allowance for doubtful accounts totaled \$210,110 and \$248,625 at September 30, 2023 and 2022, respectively.
-The opening balance of accounts receivable as of October 1, 2021 was \$790,415.
+An allowance for credit losses is established on an aggregate basis by using historical and future-looking rate factors, which are based on historical loss experience and adjusted for economic conditions, forecasted losses, and other trends affecting the Community's ability to collect outstanding amounts.
+Uncollectible amounts are written off against the allowance for credit losses in the period they are determined to be uncollectible.
+The allowance for credit losses totaled \$313,962 and \$210,110 at September 30, 2024 and 2023, respectively.
+The opening balance of accounts receivable - net as of October 1, 2022 was \$1,084,591.

 Overpayments from third-party payors on residents' accounts receivable balances have been included in other current liabilities on the statement of financial position.
-Total overpayments amounted to \$132,595 and \$210,953 at September 30, 2023 and 2022, respectively.
+Total overpayments amounted to \$237,411 and \$132,595 at September 30, 2024 and 2023, respectively.

 The Community provides services without collateral to its residents, most of whom are local residents and insured under third-party agreements.
-The mix of receivables from residents and third-party payors as of September 30, 2023 was 37 percent from private payors, 43 percent from Medicare, and 20 percent from Medicaid.
-As of September 30, 2022, the mix of receivables from residents and third-party payors was 21 percent from private payors, 54 percent from Medicare, and 25 percent from Medicaid.
+The mix of receivables from residents and third-party payors as of September 30, 2024 was 35 percent from private payors, 53 percent from Medicare, and 12 percent from Medicaid.
+As of September 30, 2023, the mix of receivables from residents and third-party payors was 37 percent from private payors, 43 percent from Medicare, and 20 percent from Medicaid.